 “[…] NVMe is an interface and not a storage medium. […] NVMe could replace the SATA and SAS storage interfaces, and flash could, eventually, replace disk as a storage medium, but saying NVMe will replace flash is like saying a petrol pump hose will replace diesel.”

 Of course, Chris is 100% right.
 Also, every Storage Marketing textbook says you want to avoid being slapped on the wrists by Chris Mellor, so starting with this article we will be a bit more conscious about terminology.
 NVMe-based flash is indeed just flash storage, but with an optimized controller and protocol (that supersedes AHCI and SCSI by leveraging PCIe technology).
 Today’s NVMe controllers can handle four times more parallel IO commands than SAS/SATA SSD controllers.
 As a result, NVMe delivers better performance and reduced latency – you need fewer drives to achieve the concurrent performance levels required for your workload.
-Most interesting in Chris’ message to us though, is that he did not call us crazy for believing that NVMe-flash might replace traditional flash.
+Most interesting in Chris’ message to us though, is that he did not call us crazy for believing that flash will likely migrate from SAS & SATA interfaces to NVMe.